Board of Directors

 Mr. Liang, Ph.D., is a partner at Baird Capital, focusing on venture capital investments in healthcare.
 He has been a venture capitalist for the past 12 years and before that was a Director of R&D at a spinal orthopedics company.
 He is currently a member of the board of directors of a number of different medical companies and also serves on the Rush University Medical Center Associates Board, the Chicago MATTERS board, and advisory boards at Northwestern University, University of Illinois-Chicago, and the University of Wisconsin-Madison.
 He received a B.S. from the University of California Berkeley, a Ph.D. in biophysical chemistry from Stanford University, and conducted a postdoctoral fellowship at Harvard University.

 Ms. McGivern is the CEO, Executive Director and President of Intercultural Montessori Language School, and a 25-year educator.
-As a Montessori trained educator she has trained teachers and served as academic program coordinator in several schools.
+As a Montessori-trained educator, she has trained teachers and served as academic program coordinator in several schools.
 She was a co-founder of River House Montessori School in London.
-Ms. McGivern holds a BA Honors Degree in Social Anthropology and Social Studies from Queens University, Belfast, N. Ireland and a Master of Science in Education from the Franciscan University in Steubenville Ohio.
-She is currently working on her PhD in Organization Development at Benedictine University.
+Ms. McGivern holds a BA Honors Degree in Social Anthropology and Social Studies from Queens University, Belfast, N. Ireland, a Master of Science in Education from the Franciscan University of Steubenville and a Ph.D. in Organization Development from Benedictine University.

 Mr. Mickus is a partner in the Law Firm Neal Gerber & Eisenberg, LLP where he focuses on complex commercial litigation and other forms of dispute resolution, as well as advertising law.
 Mr. Mickus is a graduate of The John Marshall Law School (J.D.
 1999) and Benedictine University (B.A.
 1996).
 Mr. Mickus has an active pro bono practice which includes the representation of One Heartland, Inc., a non-profit organization serving families and individuals living with HIV/AIDS and other life challenges.
 Mr. Mickus is an Adjunct Faculty Member at The John Marshall Law School.